espressif/esp-protocols/components/eppp_link/examples/slave_wifi_rest_api/README.md

 ## Example: Integrating with Your UI

-You can use the provided web UI (see `README.md`) or integrate these endpoints into any admin dashboard, mobile app, or automation script.
+You can use the provided web UI ([See documentation for the web panel](webPanel/README.md) ) or integrate these endpoints into any admin dashboard, mobile app, or automation script.

 ---